Ŭ: Romanian

 Ŭ was previously part of the Romanian alphabet.
 U with breve was used only in the ending of a word.
 It was essentially a Latin equivalent of the Slavonic back yer found in languages like Russian.
 Unpronounced in most cases, it served to indicate that the previous consonant was not palatalized, or that the preceding i was the vowel [i] and not a mere marker of palatalization.
 When ŭ was pronounced, it would follow a stressed vowel and stand in for semivowel u, as in words eŭ, aŭ, and meŭ, all spelled today without the breve.
 Once frequent, it survives today in author Mateiu Caragiale's name – originally spelled Mateiŭ (it is not specified whether the pronunciation should adopt a version that he himself probably never used, while in many editions he is still credited as Matei).
 In other names, only the breve was dropped, while preserving the pronunciation of a semivowel u, as is the case of B.P.
 Hasdeŭ.

+However, ŭ served additional orthographic functions.
+It was used to distinguish homographs such as the verb a voi ("to will") in the first person singular, written voiŭ (though pronounced voi), from the pronoun voi ("you," plural), which retained its simple form.
+Similarly, it helped differentiate singular and plural forms of certain nouns; for example, ochiŭ ("eye") versus ochi ("eyes").
+In both cases, the pronunciation remained ochi, but the presence of ŭ in the singular form clarified grammatical number in writing.